glassroom/heinsen_routing/README.md

 ## Frequently Asked Questions

-*Q: "Is it true that `EfficientVectorRouting` can route sequences with 1,000,000+ vectors in a single GPU?"*
+*Q: "Is it true that `EfficientVectorRouting` can route sequences with 1,000,000+ vectors in a single GPU/TPU?"*

 A: Yes.
 See [here](#routing-very-long-sequences).